pklauzinski/payload/README.md

   - `$target` - The jQuery object pointed to by `$origin`'s `[data-selector]` attribute.
   - `api` - The API object described in [API Object and HTML Attributes](#api-object-and-html-attributes).

-If the API call involves making an XHR request the following additional attributes are abilable on the "params" object:
+If the API call involves making a XHR request the following additional attributes are abilable on the "params" object:

   - `response` - API response
   - `status` - jQuery status result